-They typically have an extreme fear of speaking in social situations and feel paralysed by this fear.
+Children with selective mutism typically have an extreme fear of speaking in social situations and feel paralysed by this fear.
 As these children feel so unsafe in social situations, they use silence to gain a sense of control and safety.

-How you can help
+How you Can Help

 Keep in mind that when your child doesn’t talk, it is not a choice for them, even though they can speak in some places and not others.

-- Don’t pressure your child to speak, it will probably make them more silent.
+Don’t pressure your child to speak, it will probably make them more silent.

-- Reflect back to them what you think they may be feeling, e.g., “sometimes it’s scary to talk in front of people you don’t know” or “sometimes when you’re scared it makes you feel safer when you don’t speak”.
+Reflect back to them what you think they may be feeling, e.g., “sometimes it’s scary to talk in front of people you don’t know” or “sometimes when you’re scared it makes you feel safer when you don’t speak”.

-- Use reflective listening and encouragement when they do speak voluntarily e.g., “You explained how to play that game really clearly” or “you used a strong voice to ask for lunch”.
+Use reflective listening and encouragement when they do speak voluntarily e.g., “You explained how to play that game really clearly” or “you used a strong voice to ask for lunch”.

-How does Play Therapy help?
+How Play Therapy Can Help